NaszvadiG/cim-xa/README.md

 This distribution includes zero-compilation, object-oriented data and presentation layers together with Bootstrap 3.0 and many themes, supports prepared statements through PHPDataObjects and also includes the Grocery [CRUD], PHPExcel and Zend libraries [auth, mail, permissions, etc., loadable and usable as if they were CodeIgniter libraries], as well as ChromePHP [for testing].
-MongoDB support is included using a CodeIgniter active record style systax [i.e.: not Idiorm].
+MongoDB support is included using a CodeIgniter active record style syntax [i.e.: not Idiorm].

 This distribution stands on the shoulders of some PHP giants including Ellis Labs (CodeIgniter), Jamie Matthews (Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), Alex Bilbie (MongoDB library) and others.